parleer/awsovpn/README.md

 ## Usage

-1. Create an OpenVPN EC2 instance and configure it for VPN access.
+1. Create and configure an OpenVPN EC2 instance in region **us-east-1** .

     ```bash
-    awsovpn up
+    awsovpn --region us-east-1 up
     ```

     Then following instructions to configure a Profile and install in your local OpenVPN client.